 Internet Access - WiFi Internet access in much of Costa Rica is generally available in most hotel lobbies or resort restaurants.
 Recently we have noticed several places now offer wireless Internet access in the hotel rooms.
 It's not blazingly fast and is not perfectly reliable every day, but most people with laptops use it successfully and are happy it's available.
 My perception is that wireless access continues to be upgraded every year.

 Span Bridges - Span Bridges are bridges where one is allowed to walk leisurely, sometimes at high elevations through the canopy, and observe wildlife.
 There are productive span bridges at Monteverde, Arenal, and Heliconias Lodge.
 These bridges are occasionally very productive for birdwatching.
 However, bridges like these move a bit when people walk on them.
 I went to the Arenal Hanging Bridges twice early in the morning with mixed results.
 People walking on the bridge made birdwatching difficult.
 It's like trying to bird from a raft in open ocean.
 I was finally told to bird on the bridges in the afternoon after the tour groups left - around 2:00 PM.
 This was much better.
 I like the span bridges a lot in general, but it is really feast or famine.
 One may need to visit multiple times to reap the benefit.
 And if it's not completely obvious, span bridges are not zip lines.
 No sane person birds from a zip line.

 Cell Phone Service - Trying to explain cell phone service in Costa Rica hurts my brain just thinking about it.
-However, the Real Costa Rica - cell phones web site has a very good summary of the current issues - but even then it's still confusing.
+However, the Costa Rica Guide website has a very good summary of the current issues - but even then it's still confusing.
 All the U.S. providers like ATT and Sprint handle international calling a little differently if you're bringing your cell phone.